Vivotek CamCloud Setup Guide v1

 Now hit Save for your Server Settings (It doesn’t actually close the window, so you need to do that).

 Next we need to add media with the “Add Media” button (which was next to “Add Server” button).
 Here I changed it to Video Clip, changed to Stream 2 and changed Maximum duration to 10.
-I would also add pre-event recording to 1 or 2 seconds and change the Max file size to 800 to give you the longest possible video.
+I would also add pre-event to 1 or 2 seconds and change the Max file size to 800 to give you the longest possible video.
 Save and Close.

 image14 537w511h